Kramers Nodal Line Metals: Determine Kramers nodal lines from compatibility relations

 In general when moving from a high symmetry point to a high symmetry line, the symmetry of $k$-points is reduced.
-For convenience, we denote the little group of the high symmetry point as $G_1$, and its subgroup $G_2$ as the little group of the high symmetry line.
-Then an irreducible representation $\Gamma_1$ of $G_1$ can be decomposed as linear combinations of irreducible representations $\Gamma_j$ of $G_2$, i.e., the character $\chi$ of every relevant symmetry satisfies
+For convenience, we denote the little group of the high symmetry point as $\mathcal{G}_1$, and its subgroup $\mathcal{G}_2$ as the little group of the high symmetry line.
+Then an irreducible representation $\Gamma_1$ of $\mathcal{G}_1$ can be decomposed as linear combinations of irreducible representations $\Gamma_j$ of $\mathcal{G}_2$, i.e., the character $\chi$ of each unitary symmetry operation $R$ satisfies

 This formula defines the compatibility relations.
-Here we illustrate how to determine Kramers nodal lines via compatibility relations with SG No.~156 as an example.
+Here we illustrate how to determine Kramers nodal lines via compatibility relations with SG No.~156 ($P3m1$) as an example.
 The same method has been used to determine the nodal points and nodal lines enforced by non-symmorphic symmetries in Ref.~\cite{S_Bradlyn2,S_Zhang, S_Chan}.

-For SG No.~156, relevant symmetries are the three-fold symmetry $3_{001}$ and the mirror symmetry $m_{010}$ ($k_x k_z$-plane).
+For SG No.~156 ($P3m1$), relevant symmetries are the three-fold symmetry $3_{001}$ and the mirror symmetry $m_{010}$ ($k_x k_z$-plane).
 The mirror plane contains TRIMs $\Gamma$, M, A, L and high symmetry lines $\Delta$, U, R, $\Sigma$.
 Since the spin-orbital coupling is included, we need to consider double-valued representations, where a $2\pi$ rotation will yield a $-1$ phase.
-These double-valued irreducible representations are listed in Table~\ref{table2}.
+These double-valued irreducible representations are listed in Supplementary Table~\ref{table2}.
 At TRIMs, there is one additional requirement for irreducible representations: time-reversal invariance.
-The two-dimensional representations $\overline{\Gamma}_6$, $\overline{A}_6$ are pseudo-real, so they are time-reversal invariant by themselves \cite{S_Bradley}.
-All one-dimensional representations at TRIMs are complex and need to be paired up to form time-reversal-invariant representations or so-called co-representations \cite{S_Bradley}.
-With Eq.~\ref{Eq_compatibility}, we are able to determine how these time-reversal invariant representations are split along high symmetry lines.
-The compatibility relations and the corresponding band connectivity are drawn in Fig.~\ref{fig:figs2}.
+The two-dimensional representations $\overline{\Gamma}_6$, $\overline{A}_6$ are pseudo-real, so they are time-reversal invariant by themselves \cite{Bradley_book}.
+All one-dimensional representations at TRIMs are complex and need to be paired up to form time-reversal-invariant representations or so-called co-representations \cite{Bradley_book}.
+With Supplementary Eq.~(\ref{Eq_compatibility}), we are able to determine how these time-reversal invariant representations are split along high symmetry lines.
+The compatibility relations and the corresponding band connectivity are drawn in Supplementary Fig.~\ref{fig:figs2}.
 Evidently, only $\overline{\Gamma}_6$--$\overline{\Delta}_6$--$\overline{A}_6$ is able to support the two-fold degenerate KNL.
 Alternatively, one can identify this KNL by consulting the program DCOMPREL on Bilbao Crystallographic Server \cite{S_Elcoro}.